-- 26bis.
+26bis.
 Aid granted under section 3.3 shall not be cumulated with aid granted for the same underlying loan principal under section 3.2 and vice versa.
 Aid granted under section 3.2 and section 3.3 may be cumulated for different loans provided the overall amount of loans per beneficiary does not exceed the thresholds set out in point 25 (d) or in point 27 (d).
-A beneficiary may benefit in parallel from multiple measures under section 3.3 provided the overall amount of loans per beneficiary does not exceed the ceilings set out in points 27 (d) and (e). - 27.
-The Commission will consider State aid in the form of subsidies to public loans in response to the COVID-19 outbreak as compatible with the internal market on the basis of Article 107(3)(b) TFEU provided the following conditions are met: - a.
-The loans may be granted at reduced interest rates which are at least equal to the base rate (1 year IBOR or equivalent as published by the Commission26) applicable on 1 January 2020 plus the credit risk margins as set-out in the table below:
+A beneficiary may benefit in parallel from multiple measures under section 3.3 provided the overall amount of loans per beneficiary does not exceed the ceilings set out in points 27 (d) and (e).

+- 27. The Commission will consider State aid in the form of subsidies to public loans in response to the COVID-19 outbreak as compatible with the internal market on the basis of Article 107(3)(b) TFEU provided the following conditions are met: - a.
+The loans may be granted at reduced interest rates which are at least equal to the base rate (1 year IBOR or equivalent as published by the Commission30) available either on 1 January 2020 or at the moment of notification, plus the credit risk margins as set-out in the table below:
-Type of recipient Credit risk margin for 1 st year 0 Credit risk margin for 4 th -6 th year

-SMEs 25bps 27 50bps 28 100bps

-Large enterprises 50bps 100bps 200bps
+Type of recipient Credit risk margin for 1 st year Credit risk margin for a 2 nd -3 rd year Credit risk margin for 4 th -6 th year SMEs $\frac{10^{11} \text{ year}}{25 \text{bps}^{31}}$ 50bps 32 100bps Large enterprises 50bps 100bps 200bps